Tele2 says completes Russia unit sale to VTB

-STOCKHOLM Nordic telecom operator Tele2 said on Thursday it had completed the sale of its Russian business to state-controlled bank VTB, despite complaints from rival bidders.
+STOCKHOLM Nordic telecom operator Tele2 (TEL2b.ST) said on Thursday it had completed the sale of its Russian business to state-controlled bank VTB (VTBR.MM), despite complaints from rival bidders.

-Tele2 struck a $3.5 billion (2.3 billion pounds) deal last week to sell the assets to VTB and carried it out in a rapid sale process though it was topped by two alternative offers, both linked to Russian billionaire Mikhail Fridman.
+Tele2 struck a $3.5 billion deal last week to sell the assets to VTB and carried it out in a rapid sale process though it was topped by two alternative offers, both linked to Russian billionaire Mikhail Fridman.

 "Our cash investment in this business was SEK 6 billion and this has generated a cash return of over SEK 27 billion including the transaction, much of which has been returned to our shareholders," Parton said.

-Among the rival bidders, Russia's top mobile phone operator MTS teamed up with No.3 player Vimpelcom - part owned by Fridman - to bid $4.0-4.25 billion for the asset.
+Among the rival bidders, Russia's top mobile phone operator MTS (MBT.N) teamed up with No.3 player Vimpelcom VIP.N - part owned by Fridman - to bid $4.0-4.25 billion for the asset.

 Fridman's investment company A1 also bid, offering $3.6-$4 billion and threatening legal action against Tele2 and its adviser Morgan Stanley.